okyeron/OMX-27/Docs.md

 - **[14] Change Octave** : Cycles through arpeggiator octave ranges
 - **[15] Toggle Hold** : Toggles the arpeggiator hold function
 - **[16] Power** : Toggles the arpeggiator on and off

+### Saving and Loading
+- **[AUX + Top 3] Load Bank**
+- **[AUX + Top 4] Save Bank**

+Use these shortcuts to save and load banks of chords.
+There are 8 available banks.
+If you load a bank other than the current one, the current bank will be autosaved.
+You can revert changes to your current bank by loading the same bank again.

 ---